Last Updated on August 30, 2022 by Neil Patel Accel

 You’ve found a space that fits your business needs.
 Now it’s time to negotiate!
 This is where the expertise and experience of your Tenant Representation Broker comes into play.
 You’ve outlined the needs of your space, you’ve done your due diligence, and set a budget, now you’re ready to make an offer.

 Consider your space’s needs.
 Will you need to make renovations prior to moving into your space?
 Then make sure your lease agreement includes tenant improvement allowance in which the landlord provides lump sums of money for space improvements.
 Or perhaps you have growth plans ahead?
 Make sure you have a right to expand clause.
 This clause provides the tenant with the options to lease additional space from your landlord.
 In many ways the negotiation stage is the crux of the deal process.

-Congrats, you’ve made it to the Letter of Internet, or LOI stage!
+Congrats, you’ve made it to the Letter of Intent, or LOI stage!
 This is where both you, the tenant and the landlord have agreed to proceed on a lease.
 The LOI is a non-binding contract that is typically presented by the Tenant Rep Broker to the Landlord outlining the key deal points including financing, due diligence, critical clauses and date of possession etc. An LOI acts as an ideal middle ground between the landlord and the tenant to show good faith between the transaction process.

 Now comes the binding contract!
 Before either party signs any legally binding documentation you are going to want your legal advisor to review terms.
 As a tenant your council should examine, vet, and negotiate any potential risks.
 From critical dates, clauses, terms, and amendments, legal review is crucial to ensuring your business’s interests are well accounted throughout the duration of the lease agreement.
 Once both parties have review, amended and/or removed any clauses then you are ready to sing on that dotted line.